safeerkhan/safeerkhan/README.md

 - 👋 Hi, I’m @safeerkhan
-- 👀 I’m interested in Web Techonolgy
+- 👀 I’m interested in Flutter and Automation Testing
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently Flutter
-- 💞️ I’m looking to collaborate on python autobot
 - 📫 How to reach me here!!

 <!---